kelseyfrose/wsc-workshop/README.md

     Install Command Line Tools for XCode by opening Terminal and running:

         $ xcode-select --install

+    Don't worry if it prints `error: command line tools are already installed...`.
+You're good to go.

     Then, check if you have Homebrew installed: